-Paper 1: Listening - 25% of GCSE - Understanding and responding to different types of spoken language

-Paper 2: Speaking - 25% of GCSE - Communicating and interacting effectively in speech for a variety of purposes

-Paper 3: Reading - 25% of GCSE - Understanding and responding to different types of written language

-Paper 4: Writing - 25% of GCSE - Communicating effectively in writing for a variety of purposes
+- Paper 1: Listening 25% of GCSE Understanding and responding to different types of spoken language. - Paper 2: Speaking 25% of GCSE Speaking using clear and comprehensible language. - Paper 3: Reading 25% of GCSE Understanding and responding to different texts. - Paper 4: Writing 25% of GCSE Writing text in the language in a lexically and grammatically accurate way in response to simple and familiar stimuli.